kogakure/dotfiles/README.md

 ## Setting Up a New Computer

 The project includes a `setup` folder that has install scripts for everything I need on a new computer.
-The scripts can be run individually or all at once by running `./setup/init.sh`.
+You can run the scripts individually or all at once by running `./setup/init.sh`.